 optional.
 An optional module is installed only if

-it is required by product configuration with
+it's required by the product configuration with

-These are the currently-defined build variants:
+These are the currently defined build variants.

 This is the default flavor.

-This is the flavor intended to be the final release bits.
+The variant intended to be the final release bits.

 The same as

-Running userdebug builds in testing helps device developers understand performance and power of in-development releases.
+Running userdebug builds in testing helps device developers understand the performance and power of in-development releases.
 To maintain consistency between user and userdebug builds, and to achieve reliable metrics in builds used for debugging, device developers should follow these guidelines: